Access4all/adg/pages/examples/headings/alternative-techniques/README.md

 ### Labelling regions using ARIA

 The more complex a website is, the more regions it probably has.
 So if you think of a website with both a user navigation (with sign up, login, etc.) and a content navigation (both marked up as `<nav>`), then those regions need an explicit label.
-Otherwise, screen reader users can't distinguish between the two in the landmarks outline.
+Otherwise, screen reader users cannot distinguish between the two in the landmarks outline.

 ![Non-distinguishable landmarks](_media/non-distinguishable-landmarks.png)